 A prefab shower stall (prefabricated shower stall) can provide homeowners with a complete shower stall, as opposed to the classic but painstaking method of building a tiled shower from scratch.

-"Prefab" shower means that the fabrication of the shower stall has been done off-site at a factory, leaving only assembly to be done at your home.
-Besides transferring the majority of the mess to a location other than your home, this method also means that the shower can be completed in a few hours, rather than the several days required to custom-build a tiled shower stall unit.
+A prefabricated shower stall is made off-site at a factory, leaving only the assembly to be done at your home.
+This method means that the shower can be completed in a few hours, rather than the several days required to custom-build a tiled shower stall unit.

 Call a bathroom remodeling company for installation of these one-piece shower units.
-One thing to keep in mind: are your doors large enough to allow a single piece unit to come through?
+One thing to keep in mind is if your doors are large enough to allow a single piece unit to come through.
 Many older houses have narrower doorways, making this difficult.
 Door jambs can sometimes be removed to allow extra width for the doorways.
 If not, then a multi-piece unit it usually the best option.

 Direct-to-Stud Prefab Shower Stalls

 Direct-to-stud (DTS) shower stalls are a type of multi-piece unit that, true to its name, installs directly to the studs of the shower or shower/tub enclosure.

 The prefab pieces are screwed or nailed straight to the wall studs, with no intervening drywall or cement board.
 This is a plus in several ways.
 For one, wall coverings behind high-moisture environments are often problematic, due to leakage, rot, mold, and mildew.
 So, the fewer materials behind the wall surrounds, the better.

 DTS prefab units also eliminate the work and expense of building walls that will be invisible once the prefab unit is installed.
 Insulation should be installed behind DTS units when the wall is exterior-facing.

 One downside of DTS units is that interior walls are less soundproofed than if they were covered with drywall or cement board.